 What is a Responsive Theme?

-A responsive theme is a type of theme that automatically adjusts its layout to fit the screen size from desktop computers to tablets and smartphones.
+A responsive themes automatically adjusts its layout to fit the screen size.
+This adaptation works on desktop computers, tablets, and smartphones.

 Importance of Responsive Theme